 Click here to see a diagram of how the main components are hooked up.

-This is the laptop I code on, and all the attached accessories.
-I use an external monitor and have the laptop across the room so my microphone does not pickup the fan noise.
+This is the laptop I code on, and all the accessories.
+I use this laptop without an external monitor.
 If you're wondering why I use a macbook, read the FAQS here.

 Super portable 65% wireless mechanical keyboard.
 I use this on stream and bring this with me when I'm traveling with my laptop.